magicasaservice/vue-equipment/apps/docs/src/content/overview/getting-started.md

 # Getting Started

-Everything you need to know to start using Vue Equipment and its parts.
+Everything you need to know to start using Vue Equipment.

 <!--@include: @/apps/docs/src/content/snippets/overview.md-->